rmcgranaghan/Flourishing-Commons/library/Library.md

 ## Media
 - [Origins Podcast](https://www.originspodcast.show/).
 Conversations with thought-leaders across an eclectic mix of disciplines (science, engineering, art, and design), crafted specifically for the category-defying society that we live in.
 The discourse is always driven toward the questions of what does it mean to flourishing and how do we live well with and for each other.
-- [On Being Podcast](https://onbeing.org/).
-On Being is a conversation that has been building for over two decades with wise and graceful lives — across spiritual inquiry and science, social healing and the arts.
+- [On Being Podcast](https://onbeing.org/series/podcast/).
+From host Krista Tippett and part of the On Being Foundation, these are episodes from a 20-year archive that provide wisdom to replenish and orient in a tender, tumultuous time to be alive; spiritual inquiry, science, social healing, and poetry; conversations to live by.
 - [Greater Good magazine](https://ggsc.berkeley.edu/).
 Greater Good magazine turns scientific research into stories, tips, and tools for a happier life and a more compassionate society.